apache/opendal/docs/rfcs/0000-auto-region.md

 X-Qs-Request-Id: 05b83b615c801a3d
 ```

 In this proposal, we will not figure them out.
-It's easier for user to fill the correct endpoint instead of automatically detecting for them.
+It's easier for the user to fill the correct endpoint instead of automatically detecting them.

 # Prior art